Originally written in August 2014. Please note that some of my language and theological understandings have changed since writing this.

 The gospel is the only thing in this world that saves lives, changes hearts and points people towards God.
-It is God who writes the law on our hearts, and His gospel is the power through which He works.
+It is God who writes the law on our hearts, and God’s gospel is the power through which God works.
 Let us not try and change people, but rather, let the gospel change them.

 Jesus is Judge.

-God is merciful, but He is also to be feared and his teachings should not be taken lightly.
+God is merciful, but also to be feared and God’s teachings should not be taken lightly.
 Please make sure you have the right view of God and yourself.

 Open, loving conversations are the best; ones where we let people know they are loved, we pray with them and direct them to Jesus.
 And never underestimate the power of a listening ear.
 We want to be a church for Christians to explore their sexuality with love, and for all to know Jesus without human judgment.

-The LGBTI community needs a different message from Christians: ‘I am a sinner just like you, and God’s love and grace in Jesus is for you, just like it is for me.’
+The LGBTIQA+ community needs a different message from Christians: ‘I am human just like you, and God’s love and grace in Jesus is for you, just like it is for me.’

-When a straight couple and a same-sex couple enter a church, they should be treated the same: as sinners who Jesus died for.
+When a straight couple and a same-sex couple enter a church, they should be treated the same: as people welcomed into the grace of and love of Jesus.
 Our priority is to preach the gospel to them out of love.

 So whatever your sexual identity is, let love be priority.